 Ordinary Time: October 29th

-Thursday of the Thirtieth Week of Ordinary Time
+Thursday of the Thirtieth Week in Ordinary Time

 Previous Calendar: St. Narcissus (Hist)

 Historically today is the feast of St. Narcissus who was consecrated Bishop of Jerusalem about the year 180.
 He was already an old man, and God attested his merits by many miracles.
 The holy bishop had many false accusations against him, but the truth prevailed.
 He decided to use this as an opportunity to pursue a life of solitude, and he withdrew secretly into the desert for a time.
 Then Narcissus returned to Jerusalem and resumed his office.
 He died in extreme old age, bishop to the last.